 ComptoxR is written in R and relies upon several packages to function effectively.
 Several other packages were used for operation speed or because they offered time-saving implementations.
 Functions are grouped by .R file bearing the same name.
 An associated documentation file is generated when building the package that an end-user can readily access, along with several vignettes detailing suggested use-cases.

-Most functions that work to retrieve data on a compound are also implemented in a ‘batch’ function to reduce query times.
+Most functions that work to retrieve data on a substance? are also implemented in a ‘batch’ function to reduce query times.
 Lists of compounds that number over 200 will automatically be batched to accommodate API throughput limits and seamlessly assemble the data into a single dataframe object.
 Typically, any function will use a RESTful GET request for a single compound, and a POST request for everything else.

 When possible, the data returned is returned as-is from the API.
 We feel this an appropriate design choice as this reduces design debt that comes with software development and allows us to accommodate future additions or changes to our data sources.
 Some functions (e.g.: ct_details() offer different subsets of data from the endpoint.
 Where this is an option, the default option is specified to the user, with optional arguments detailed in the appropriate help file.